ComputePods interface format

 type: draft7 # A (draft 7) JSON Schema

-is a dictionary containing arrays of JSON examples for each major JSON type.
+jsonExamplesThejsonExamplesis a dictionary containing arrays of JSON examples for each major JSON type.
 These examples can be used in automated testing of the interfaced components.

-The YAMLized schema for the header of one jsonExamples
+The YAMLized schema for the header of one jsonExamples is as

 follows: